 Students are encouraged to use their privileges and to follow proper procedures in communicating thoughts, opinions, or information regarding any College issue that concerns them.
-Student officers, student representatives to the Campus Council (see page 10 of handbook--Campus Council), the Resident Deans, the Dean of Students and other College Administrators are available to hear recommendations, opinions, or complaints.
+Student officers, student representatives to the Campus Council (see page 10 of handbook-Campus Council), the Resident Deans, the Resident Counselors, the Dean of Students and other College Administrators are available to hear recommendations, opinions, or complaints.
 It is unnecessary to form a student petition to achieve what is proper and necessary.
-Northwest College seeks to maintain a family atmosphere and work toward peaceful understanding in the important area of communication (refer page 39 - "Grievances").
+Northwest College seeks to maintain a family atmosphere and work toward peaceful understanding in the important area of communication (see page 43 - "Grievances").